iTzNao/YouTube-Music/README.md

 2.  **Playlists:** Create personalized playlists tailored to your mood, activity, or occasion.
 Effortlessly curate and manage your music collections for every situation life throws at you.

-3.  **Accounts:** Seamlessly connect your existing YouTube account to access your favorite playlists, liked videos, and subscriptions.
+3.  **Accounts:** Seamlessly connect your existing YouTube account to access your favourite playlists, liked videos, and subscriptions.
 Stay in control of your music experience with a personalized account.

 4.  **Discord Status Integration:** Let your friends know what you're jamming to.
 Integrate your YouTube Music with Discord to display your current track, showcasing your musical taste in real-time.